idris-74/aws-s3-lambda-audio-pipeline./README.md

 # aws-s3-lambda-audio-pipeline.

-An automated AWS pipeline built via IaC that triggers an AWS Lambda function upon audio uploads to an Amazon S3 bucket.
+An automated AWS pipeline built via Infrastructure as Code (IaC) that triggers an AWS Lambda function upon audio uploads to an Amazon S3 bucket.

-Initially I will be documenting the hole process since this one is my first AWS - Python project. and actually my first ever seripus projects.
-So thanks for watching and hopefully this will be of help for beguiners like me.
+I will be documenting the entire process from scratch, as this is my first AWS and Python project—and my first serious technical portfolio piece.
+Thank you for following along!
+Hopefully, this guide will serve as a helpful resource for fellow beginners.

-19/05/2026
+📅 Project Journal
-Today day 19/05/2026 or Day 1 i will set up this repository and createed an AWS Consolole paid account.
-Furthermore I set a budget of 5$ monthly to get an alarm trough my gmail account each time I surpass that budget.
+Day 1 (19/05/2026): Successfully initialized this repository and configured a new AWS account.
+To ensure cost-efficiency and catch any runaway resources, I established a strict monthly AWS budget of $5.00 with automated email alerts directed to my primary Gmail account.